 JUScampus Course Catalogue

 Welcome to the JUScampus Course Catalogue!
 Here you can browse and register for learning activities and events.
-A calendar view is also available (sign in required).
+A calendar view is also available.
 Consult the FAQ to get answers to the most commonly asked questions regarding JUScampus.

 Prior to registering for a learning activity, you should discuss your participation and receive your manager’s approval.
 All training should be included in your Learning and Development Plan, located in your Performance Management Agreement.